-This uncertainty can be attributed to several factors: First, the student loan industry has been frequently accused of practices which effectively serve as barriers to loan forgiveness.
+This uncertainty can be attributed to several factors: First, the student loan industry has been frequently accused of practices that effectively serve as barriers to loan forgiveness.
 According to a 2017 report by the Consumer Financial Protection Bureau (CFPB), many complaints have been lodged against the student loan industry for practices “that delay, defer, or deny access to expected debt relief.
 Consequently, borrowers report that they are not on track to qualify for PSLF.”
 These practices include enrolling borrowers in non-qualifying repayment plans despite their interest in PSLF and, when borrowers’ EFCF is denied, failing to inform them why.
-In part because of these practices, few borrowers are expected to benefit from PSLF this year.
+It is in part because of these practices that few borrowers are expected to benefit from PSLF this year.

 Second, many people remain confused or misguided about eligibility requirements.
 To be eligible for PSLF, borrowers must:

 CFPB reports cases in which borrowers spend “years making payments, believing they [are] making progress towards PSLF, before servicers explain that their loans do not qualify for PSLF.”
 Borrowers with non-qualifying federal loans (like the Perkins Loan) may want to consolidate them into a Direct Loan, which would make them eligible for PSLF.
 However, if the borrower has already made qualifying payments toward PSLF, this may not be the best move.
 If borrowers consolidate their loans, they automatically lose all of their previous qualifying payments.